savrus/hl/README.md

 ==

 *Hub Labeling* is a data structure used to find a distance between two vertices in a graph.
-It provides the excellent query time for real-world graphs such as road networks and social networks.
+It provides excellent query time for real-world graphs such as road networks and social networks.
 Hub Labeling has two stages: preprocessing and querying.
 While the query algorithm is simple, the preprocessing is much more involved and there are several preprocessing algorithms in the literature.